Atrix256/df_serialize/README.md

 in this schema system, it will complain about not knowing how to serialize the base type and give a compile error saying "Unsupported type encountered".
 If you make a serialization function for that type, even if it does nothing, that will satisfy the compiler.
-That function doesn't have to be inside of df_serialize code, it just has to be defined before df_serialize headers are included so that they know a function exists to do the serialization for that type.
+That function doesn't have to be inside of df_serialize code, it just has to be defined before df_serialize headers are included.

 **`SCHEMA_FIELD(Type, Name, Default, Description)`**

 This adds a field to the struct of type "Type" with the name "Name" and a default value of "Default".
 The first field in the example names a "std::string name" in the struct.
-Note that the type can be either other schema defined types (they need to be defined above this schema) or they can be types defined outside the schema: structs or PODs like ints and such.
+Note that the type can be either other schema defined types (they need to be defined above this schema) or they can be types defined outside the schema: your own structs or PODs like ints and floats.

 **`SCHEMA_DYNAMIC_ARRAY(Type, Name, Description)`**

 This defines a field as a dynamic sized array of another type.
-Note that the type can be either other schema defined types (they need to be defined above this schema) or they can be types defined outside the schema: structs or PODs like ints and such.
+Note that the type can be either other schema defined types (they need to be defined above this schema) or they can be types defined outside the schema: your own structs or PODs like ints and floats.
 When using arrays in schemas, they use a templated type TDYNAMICARRAY for the dynamic array.
 By default it defines this as std::vector, but you can change that in Config.h